ibm-cloud-docs/Cloudant/query/creating_views.md

 Views are mechanisms for working with document content in databases.
 A view can selectively filter documents and speed up searching for content.
-It can be used to "pre-process" the results before they're returned to the client.
+It can be used to pre-process the results before they're returned to the client.

 Views are simply JavaScript functions, which are defined within the `views` field of a design document.
 When you use a view,